 It’s not real-time.

 Asset management entries need to be updated regularly.
 Spreadsheets don’t allow for regular, real-time updates.

 It’s tough to attach documents or other files to spreadsheets.

-Many documents are vital for asset management, such as purchasing documents, service maintenance schedules, photos, and videos.
+Many documents are vital for asset management, such as purchasing documents, service maintenance photos, and disposition paperwork/forms.
 Spreadsheets do not have the right capabilities needed to organize these documents and attach them where needed.